Aliforati/Shamsi/README.md

 Install by "" pip install https://github.com/Aliforati/Shamsi/archive/master.zip "" command

-Use in script or shell by import 'from Dateandtime import Dateandtime'
+Use in script or shell by 'from Dateandtime import Dateandtime'

 You can create Dateandtime objects thats represents shamsi date by Year,Month,Day,(*)Hour,(*)Min,(*)H24 :